LakeinLove/Mage-The-Awakening/Magic/The Paths/Obrimos.md

 ## Thaumaturges in the Orders

 [[Adamantine Arrow]]:\
-Booming storms and colliding ley lines demonstrate the truth of cosmic struggle.
+Booming storms and colliding [[Ley Lines and Nodes|ley lines]] demonstrate the truth of cosmic struggle.
 Warriors embody celestial conflict but guide it with will and moral purpose.
 The [[Adamantine Arrow|Arrow]] provides a refuge for Thaumaturges who might otherwise abuse their tempestuous Arts.
 The Order teaches them to calm their inner storms.

 [[Free Council]]:\
 Reason’s furnace melts gods into their intellectual components: physics, anthropology and the rest.
 The [[Path]]’s tendency to seek out fundamental patterns draws [[Free Council|Libertines]] to science and technology, but also theology, psychology, and Masonic doctrine.
 Obrimos practice techné based on electrical engineering and mechanical principles, or Freemasonry and Jungian archetypes.
 They describe the path to power, teach it to [[Sleepers]], and hope a few will [[Awakening|Awaken]] to continue the process.